The Kiss: 'I will not resign!' says Spanish football chief Rubiales over 'consensual peck' | Sport

 "A consensual 'peck' is enough to get me out of here?
 I will fight until the end," he added.

-Rubiales said the pressure he has received this week from politicians and clubs was an attempt "to publicly assassinate me" and said he would defend himself by "taking action" against those people.
+Rubiales said the pressure he has received this week was an attempt "to publicly assassinate me".

-His words were applauded by controversial Spain's women's coach Jorge Vilda, as well as several others at the meeting.
+His words were applauded at the meeting by controversial Spain's women's coach Jorge Vilda.

-The RFEF chief claimed his kiss on Hermoso's lips was consensual and done in the same spirit as kissing his child.
+Rubiales claimed he had been trying to console Hermoso, who missed a penalty in the final against England.

+"She was the one who lifted me in her arms and brought me close to her body, we hugged, and I told her, 'forget about the penalty.
+You were fantastic, without you we would not have won this World Cup.'

 Hermoso had released a statement Wednesday saying women players' union Futpro were defending her interests.
-Futpro said Rubiales' actions should not go "unpunished".
+Futpro, in turn, said Rubiales' actions should not go "unpunished".

 On Friday, the RFEF chief railed against "false feminism" and said he had been "hunted" since taking the job in May 2018.